 - No other program requirements remain outstanding.

-- Completion of the online Commencement Participation Form between August 1 and October 15 for December ceremony; and between January 1 and March 1 for the spring ceremony.
+- Completion of the online commencement participation form between January 1 and March 1 (for the spring ceremony).

 Graduation with Honors

 The following criteria are established for the determination of graduation honors for students in the Master of Arts programs of the graduate school:

 |cum laude||minimum cumulative average of 3.50|

 Leave of Absence or Withdrawal from the University

 Leave of Absence

 A student who desires not to register for classes for a period of one to three semesters (a maximum of twelve months) should request a leave of absence (LOA) via the academic withdrawal/leave of absence form available from the Graduate Student Life Office (email@example.com).
 The student should schedule an appointment with the Dean of Students at the time of submission of the form to ensure that all matters are in proper order.
 A LOA may be granted for personal, financial, or other reasons, but the expectation is that students will return to their program within a twelve-month period.